taliajmallo/rpgs/characters/Jasskia/journal.md

 it was a rather hairy fight I'd rather not repeat.
 Keeping all of these allies alive and breathing is an exhausting ordeal.
 ## Session 3
+### April 28, 957
+We finished looting the meeting room (?) our last fight was in, and proceeded to the surface for a well-deserved rest.
+### April 29, 957
+We scoured the remaining unexplored rooms.
+The throne room and hidden bedroom both held a wealth of magic items, and the remaining duergar's hidey-hole held a potent magical staff.
+Braveheart seems to think it's evil in nature; I refuse to validate that belief (how can a non-intelligent item truly be *evil*?) but recognize it as a Soul Jar Staff from some of Cil's books.
+I'm holding onto it for the time being since everyone else thinks it's unsettling.
+Most of the rest of the day we spent dividing up loot and wealth.

 ## Campaign Notes
 ### Companions
 #### Pyraloid - Ratfolk Oracle of the Streets / VMC Gunslinger